EricHogue/EricHogue.github.io/_posts/2021-12-06-MetasploitCommunityCTF.md

 ===============================================================
 ```

 It looks like the site developers have deployed their git repository with the site.
 I had used a tool to extract that in the past.
-So I looked around and found [git-dumper](https://github.com/arthaud/git-dumper).
+So I did some searches and found [git-dumper](https://github.com/arthaud/git-dumper).

 ```bash
 $ git-dumper http://localhost:8082/.git/ temp